docker/docs/docker-hub/onboard-business.md

 toc_max: 2
 ---

-The following section contains step-by-step instructions on how to easily on board your organization after you get a Docker Business subscription.
+The following section contains step-by-step instructions on how to easily on board your organization after you obtain a Docker Business subscription.

 ## Prerequisites